Lloydharbor website

 “The isthmus which connects the main part of Lloyd Neck with Long Island is a great picnic ground, & the picnickers who flock there in daily crowds worry the inhabitants of Lloyd Neck. (ed.: The Columbia Grove Beach Resort was located on the Lloyd Neck end of the causeway, & boats from New York City brought bathers for daily outings.)
 When residents need a constable they are forced to drive around the head of the bay to where the constable lives – they might sail across, but the picnics are held in the calm days of summer when there is no wind & it is too hot to row.”

-Many politicians in Queens County opposed the legislation annexing Lloyd Neck to the Town of Huntington, County of Suffolk.
-An article in the East Norwich Enterprise (1885) on the subject of secession from Oyster Bay stated:
+Many politicians in Queens County opposed the legislation annexing Lloyd Neck to the Town of Huntington, Suffolk County.
+An article in The East Norwich Enterprise (1885) on the subject of secession from Oyster Bay stated:

 1890's-1920's